therealtimex/aci/INTEGRATION_GUIDE.md

 ### Parameter Schema with Visibility Rules

 The `parameters` object extends JSON Schema with a `visible` field to control which parameters are exposed to AI agents.
-This creates a clean separation: the AI focuses on user intent, while the framework handles technical details.
+This creates a clean separation: the AI focuses on user intent, while the platform handles technical details.

 **Key Concept**:
 -   `required`: A JSON Schema keyword for validation.
 If a parameter is in this list, it must be provided.